espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Dread Blindfold.md

 When tied over your eyes, this ragged strip of black linen gives you a +3 item bonus to Intimidation checks and darkvision.
 You can see through the blindfold, but only using darkvision.

-The first time a particular creature sees you in a day, it must succeed at a DC 37 will save or be [[Frightened|Frightened 1]].
+The first time a particular creature sees you in a day, it must succeed at a DC 37 will save or be [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened|Frightened 1]].
 This is an emotion, fear, and mental effect, and your allies become immune to it after about a week.

 * * *